 Now you’ve got all your tools and equipment ready to go, your business plan is looking robust and shiny, and that new work vehicle is itching to get out on the road.
 So what’s next?

 Start by testing your plan, and working your way towards a business model that works for you.
 Go lean with your approach, and remember to spend less time planning and more time doing.
 This will allow you to test ideas quickly, build on your success, and learn from your failures.
 Speaking of lean…

 The Lean Start-up Methodology is solid when it comes to learning to drive your start-up, steer it in the right direction and eventually, switch into top gear.
 The key concepts are definitely worth reading up on.

 When launching a new plumbing business, no network is quite as valuable as your family and friends.
 Pretty much all households need plumbing work at some point, so make your inner circle your first point of call.
 Once you’ve got a bit of a following you can start to build clients via other channels.
 Word of mouth is invaluable, as are marketing channels like social media.

-Check out our Marketing Toolkit that offers practical advice to building up your customer base, including examples of what other trades businesses are doing to generate more work.
+Check out our Marketing Plan for Plumbers that offers practical advice to building up your customer base, including examples of what other trades businesses are doing to generate more work.

 Marketing channels for plumbers

 It’s important to be realistic and honest with yourself here.
 If you know that admin isn’t one of your strengths, look for tools that can help.
 In this day and age, there is technology and apps developed for trade businesses.
 Make sure you check out the plumbing software available to help save you time and make your business more efficient.

 If you’ve got the gift of the gab, make the most of it when you’re dealing with customers.
 Plumbers sometimes need to solve problems customers might be embarrassed about (blocked toilet anyone?) so use your gift to put them at ease.